Strategy11/formidable-forms/readme.txt

 * Email routing.
 Conditionally send multiple autoresponder emails and notifications based on values in email forms, user registration forms, and payment forms.
 * Pricing fields for easy eCommerce forms with automatic price calculations.
 Drop in a product field, quantity, and total and you're good to go.
 * <a href="https://formidableforms.com/wordpress-calculator-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Calculator forms</a>.
 Create basic and complex calculations, and even combine text from multiple fields.
 This is great for a mortgage calculator, auto loan calculator, and many other calculators.
 Even a contact form can benefit from price calculations for easy quotes and price estimates.
 We recommend adding range sliders for calculator forms your clients will love.
 * <a href="https://formidableforms.com/features/wordpress-visual-form-styler/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Visual style creator</a>.
 Having trouble styling your WordPress forms?
-Our form creator not only allows you to build contact forms, but also brand calculator forms, email forms, quiz forms, and other web forms to match your site.
+Our form creator not only allows you to build contact forms, but also brand calculator forms, email forms, quiz forms, and other WP forms to match your site.
 Change colors, borders, font sizes, and more without any code.
 * <a href="https://formidableforms.com/features/flexible-layouts-responsive-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Flexible form layout design</a>.
 Build mobile responsive forms and advanced layouts with multiple fields in a row by using our CSS layout classes.
 * <a href="https://formidableforms.com/features/wordpress-mobile-friendly-responsive-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Mobile-friendly, responsive forms</a>.
 All of our forms are sized automatically for every screen size.
 Ensure that everyone can see and submit your surveys, calculator forms, Stripe forms, and web forms from any device.
 * <a href="https://formidableforms.com/features/user-submitted-posts-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">User submitted front-end posts and pages</a>.
 Create and edit WordPress posts, pages, and even custom post types from your front-end online forms.
 Send user-generated content quickly from a post creation form to a page.